Ismail al-Salabi: Leadership of Libyan rebels

 Ismail al-Salabi is most known for his role as the military commander of the Libyan Islamist fighters, known as the February 17 brigade.[xii]
 Under his leadership, they defended Benghazi against Muammar Gaddafi's forces, and are often credited with leading a successful final defense attempt of Benghazi, where the uprising began.
 He originally commanded over 3,000 Islamist fighters, and reports up to the Interior Ministry of the National Transitional Council (NTC) in Tripoli.

-Wikileaks later revealed that he expressed belief that the NTC should step down because of its association of former Gaddafi officials.
 He also went on to form an independent command brigade, called the Martyr Rafallah Sahati Brigade during the anti-Qaddafi revolution.
 This brigade was responsible for the death of Abdel Fatah Yunis, a former general under Gaddafi who led the rebels’ army.
 His rebel group was known to be receiving significant Qatari aid, giving them an increase of power during the conflict.
 The NTC complained that Qatari support favored the Islamists, which may account for the rift between Salabi and the NTC.[xviii]
 His brother was the main distributor of Qatar's aid and military to the Libyan rebels, notably including his brother.

 Currently, Ismail al-Salabi is associated with the Benghazi Defense Companies (BDC), a group established to track down criminal followers of the former regime.
 These groups have been fighting against the polarizing figure, Khalifa Hifter, who controls much of eastern Libya.
 The group's only source of reference for funding and fighting comes from a religious authority that's headed by Sheikh Saidq al-Ghariani, who frequently expresses support for Islamist and jihadist factions in Libya.
 There is also increasing evidence of affiliations between BDC and al-Qaeda affiliates and coalitions.
 In his role as one of the most prominent Libyan Islamist militia leaders, he has grown to lead the Benghazi Revolutionaries’ Shura Council coalition, which is made up of the most prominent militant Salafist organizations in Libya including Ansar al-Sharia, the Libyan al-Qaeda affiliate, the February 17 Brigade, and the Rafallah al-Sahati Brigade, exposing close ties with terrorism.

 He is accused by the Egyptian government of working with Qatar and Turkey to facilitate the movement of Libyan jihadists to join al-Qaeda and Muslim Brotherhood-aligned rebel groups in Syria, as well as organizing an armed opposition army called the Free Egyptian Army to overthrow the al-Sisi government in Egypt.